CompRhys/aviary/README.md

 This script will load and parse a subset of raw POSCAR files from the TAATA dataset and produce the `datasets/examples/examples.csv` and `datasets/examples/examples.json` files used for the next example.
 For the coordinate-free `roost` and `wren` models where the inputs are easily expressed as strings we use csv inputs.
-For the structure-based `cgcnn` model we first construct `pymatgen` structures from the raw POSCAR files then determine their dictionary serialisations before saving in a json format.
+For the structure-based `cgcnn` model we first construct `pymatgen` structures from the raw POSCAR files then determine their dictionary serializations before saving in a json format.
 The raw POSCAR files have been selected to ensure that the subset contains all the correct endpoints for the 5 elemental species in the `Hf-N-Ti-Zr-Zn` chemical system.
 To test each of the three models provided please run: